Grace Vale

-Grace Vale (1860–1933) was a pioneer Australian female doctor and suffragist who devoted much of her career to improvement of health services for women and children in Victoria and New South Wales in the late 1800s and early 1900s, especially in rural areas.
+Grace Vale (14 May 1860 – 22 December 1933) was an Australian medical doctor and suffragist who devoted much of her career to improvement of health services for women and children in Victoria and New South Wales in the late 1800s and early 1900s, especially in rural areas.
+In 1887, she was one of the seven women who convinced Melbourne University to lift their ban on women studying medicine, so they could enrol.
+She became one of the first women to graduate as a medical doctor in Australia.

 Early life and education

 Grace Vale was born in the then British colony of Victoria, in the Melbourne suburb of Richmond, on 14 May 1860.
 She was the first of six daughters of bookseller and later prominent Victorian politician, William Mountford Kinsey Vale (1833–1895) and his wife Rachel Lennox.
 Her sister, May Vale, was an Australian painter.
 Grace Vale received part of her education in England, where her parents had married the year before her birth, but was mostly educated in Victoria.
 She passed her matriculation examination in 1882, and had been studying biology at Melbourne University in 1887 when she became one of seven members of a group who, despite some strong opposition, were admitted as its first female medical school students.
 Before her graduation in 1894, some of her clinical experience was gained at the Alfred and Women's and Children's Hospitals.